-The growth of the overall Data Communications market is forecasted to grow at a 27% CAGR over the period from 2015 to 2020 and is being driven largely by cloud data centers, which have a forecasted CAGR of 29.6% over the same period.
-This compares to traditional data centers at only a 9% CAGR.
+The Optical Communications Market (which includes optical switching equipment, fiber optic transmission systems, transceivers, etc. for all industries) is forecasted to grow at about 9% CAGR over the period from 2017 to 2023, to US\$24 billion from a current US\$15 billion.
+System and component growth is driven largely by global Internet Provider (IP) traffic, which is expected to nearly triple from 2017 to 2022, representing a 26% CAGR.
 Within the overall Data Communications market, photonic transceivers will represent a \$25 billion market opportunity in 2025, according to Oculi, llc.
 The primary segments for photonic transceivers are Ethernet, wide area network (WAN) and dense wavelength division multiplexing (DWDM), all of which are predominantly addressed by InP-based optical technologies.
 Ethernet transceivers are forecasted to grow to \$7.4 billion by 2025 with 100G driving a majority of the growth.
 Within Ethernet, singlemode transceivers based on InP devices are forecasted to outgrow multimode transceivers based on GaAs devices by a factor of 6:1.
 Segmented by distance, the majority of growth is expected in the <10km segment (\$4.3 billion by 2025).